 We believe that developing and maintaining widespread awareness of our brand, especially with developers, in a cost-effective manner is critical to achieving widespread acceptance of our software and attracting new customers.
 Brand promotion activities may not generate customer awareness or increase revenue and even if they do, any increase in revenue may not offset the expenses we incur in building our brand.
-For instance, our continued focus and investment in MongoDB World, MongoDB University and similar investments in our brand and customer engagement and education may not generate a sufficient financial return.
+For instance, our continued focus and investment in MongoDB

+World, MongoDB University and similar investments in our brand and customer engagement and education may not generate a sufficient financial return.
 If we fail to successfully promote and maintain our brand, or continue to incur substantial expenses, we may fail to attract or retain customers necessary to realize a sufficient return on our brand-building efforts, or to achieve the widespread brand awareness that is critical for broad customer adoption of our platform.

-Our corporate culture has contributed to our success and if we cannot maintain this culture as we grow, we could lose the innovation, creativity and entrepreneurial spirit we have worked hard to foster, which could harm our business.
+Our corporate culture has contributed to our success and if we cannot continue to maintain and develop this culture as we grow and evolve, we may be unable to execute effectively and could lose the innovation, creativity and entrepreneurial spirit we have worked hard to foster, which could harm our business.

 We believe that our culture has been and will continue to be a key contributor to our success.
 From January 31, 2017 to January 31, 2020, we increased the size of our workforce by 1,100 employees and we expect to continue to hire aggressively as we expand, especially research and development and sales and marketing personnel.
-If we do not continue to maintain our corporate culture as we grow, we may be unable to foster the innovation, creativity and entrepreneurial spirit we believe we need to support our growth.
-Our substantial anticipated headcount growth may result in a change to our corporate culture, which could harm our business.
+Such substantial headcount growth may result in a change to our corporate culture.